GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 }
 ```

 You'll call this function inside of your application's main file, again in our case this is `AudioRoomsApp` (but yours might have a different name).
-Add an `onAppear` modifier to the previously created `ZStack` and inside of it call the `checkLoggedInUser` function of the `appState`:
+Add an `onAppear` modifier to the previously created `ZStack`, and inside of it call the `checkLoggedInUser` function of the `appState`:

 ```swift
 ZStack {